sarashs/MD/README.md

 The outputs are generated in the LAMMPS dump file format.
 You can open them and view the dynamics with opensource software such as OVITO.

-In this particular example I am achieving a 10X speedup!
+In this particular example I am achieving upto 10X speedup!

+Note: Part of the original python code was stolen from someone on the internet but I don't remember who to give credit to.